SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ..
 QUESTION: is this true once the instance is fully qualified within the initializer?
    To put it another way, is property setting *always* direct in an init?
    (I think the answer is yes.)

+..
+TODO: mention that memory is automatically managed by ARC

 Initializer Methods
 ~~~~~~~~~~~~~~~~~~~